manasvivek25-spec/ShareBite/README.md

 ## The Idea

-Every day, a huge amount of food gets wasted while many people still struggle to find meals.
-The main problem isn’t the lack of food—it’s the lack of a system that connects people who have extra food with those who need it, in real time.
+Every day, a huge amount of food is wasted while many people still struggle to find meals.
+The issue isn’t the lack of food—it’s the lack of a real-time system that connects people who have extra food with those who need it.

 That’s where **ShareBite** comes in.